marcusrprojects/audiobook-generator/README.md

 ---

-## 🏁 Let's turn your books into beautiful audiobooks
+## 🏁 Let's turn your books into audiobooks